 There will certainly be discussions about what constitutes “data generated by its use of a product.”
 The following could be controversial or even prohibited:

-The requirements of the Data Act will have a direct impact on manufacturers and their products:
+The requirements of the Data Act will have a direct impact on manufacturers and their devices:

 As tough as many medical device manufacturers will find the requirements, they are not entirely new: other laws have also tried to make accessing data and data portability easier.
 These laws include the German SGB V Section 374a (data from implants), the GDPR (data portability) and the paragraphs on interoperability in SGB V.